flamerecca/yii2-gitbook-cookbook/i18n-selecting-application-language.md

 }
 ```

-In order to use the component you should specify it in the application config like the following:
+In order to use the component， you should specify it in the application config 如下：

 ```php
 return [